 If you don’t fall into one of the aforementioned scenarios, you’ll need to do some digging.
 Do your own research and find out what’s happening in your industry.
 Set up meetings with decision makers and share your findings with them.
 Ask them where they think your work fits into the larger trends and challenge them, respectfully, to provide big-picture insights.

 Your goal is to walk away knowing where your work adds value or what you need to do to make your tasks meaningful and impactful.
 Unfortunately, life isn’t perfect nor is any job, so the answer isn’t always going to be one that you like.
 What to do in that situation is another conversation for a later time.

 Am I being challenged and supported in my role?
-What are my professional goals and how can I achieve them?

 I recently read Kim Scott’s management book, Radical Candor.
 The theory behind the practice of radical candor is that good bosses must “care personally” and “challenge directly.”
 My own boss practices this management style, but it isn’t a common practice in every workplace.
 This Harvard Business Review article dives into issues surrounding employee retention and the reasons that employees choose to stay at companies and organizations long-term.